 There isn’t a lot of solid scientific data on bone broth.

-But, bone broth has many reported benefits.
+But bone broth has many reported benefits like:

-- Providing an easy-to-digest source of key vitamins and minerals
+• Providing an easy to digest source of key vitamins and minerals

-- Soothing the gut lining and promoting healing
+• Soothing the gut lining and promoting healing

-- Improving joint health due to its collagen
+• Improving joint health with collagen

-- Promoting restful sleep due to its glycine content
+• Promoting restful sleep due to its glycine content

 Bone broth is believed to help lower inflammation.
 And also provide amino acids needed by the gut lining.
-This is why it’s often recommended for gut support protocols.

 Many people who are dealing with conditions such as Inflammatory Bowel Disease (IBD) use bone broth to help their guts.
 This includes Crohn’s Disease & Ulcerative Colitis.
-It’s also recommended for Irritable Bowel Syndrome (IBS) and Small Intestine Bacterial Overgrowth (SIBO).

-The main reason why bone broth causes problems for those of us with Mast Cell Activation Syndrome or Histamine Intolerance is the histamine!
+The main reason why bone broth causes problems for those of us with Mast Cell Activation Syndrome (MCAS) or Histamine Intolerance is the histamine!

 Meat or bones that are cooked for a long time release a fair amount of histamine into the broth.